JoramM/spigot-docker/README.md

 docker run -it --rm -v $PWD/server-data:/minecraft -p <host-port>:25565 --name minecraft minecraft
 ```

+### Changing Minecraft version and the amount of RAM
+You can adjust the amout of used memory for the Minecraft server in the `includes/entrypoint.sh` file.
+This is the same place where the Minecraft version can be changed.

 ## Updating
 Updating the server...
 1. Delete or rename the `server-data/BuildTools.jar` file (Want to know why?
 See `includes/entrypoint.sh`)